History of Tallinn: Modern period

+World Wars and interbellum

 On 24 February 1918, the Estonian Declaration of Independence was proclaimed in Reval (Tallinn).
 It was followed by Imperial German occupation until the end of World War I in November 1918, after which Tallinn became the capital of independent Estonia.
 During World War II, Estonia was first occupied by the Red Army and annexed into the USSR in 1940, then occupied by Nazi Germany from 1941 to 1944.
 During the German occupation Tallinn suffered from many instances of aerial bombing by the Soviet air force.
 During the most destructive Soviet bombing raid on 9–10 March 1944, over a thousand incendiary bombs were dropped on the town, causing widespread fires, killing 757 people, and leaving over 20,000 residents of Tallinn without shelter.
 After the German retreat in September 1944, the city was occupied again by the Soviet Union.

 During the 1980 Summer Olympics, the sailing (then known as yachting) events were held at Pirita, north-east of central Tallinn.
 Many buildings, such as the Tallinn TV Tower, "Olümpia" hotel, the new Main Post Office building, and the Regatta Centre, were built for the Olympics.

 In 1991, the independent democratic Estonian nation was re-established and a period of quick development as a modern European capital ensued.
 Tallinn became the capital of a de facto independent country once again on 20 August 1991.

+Division

 Tallinn has historically consisted of three parts: